 Well, for example tenders go out to providers outside of Canberra, and guess what?
 They may not be familiar with ACT standards and their designs will reflect what they know.
 Oopsy!
 For instance, paths then get built to minimum standards.

 So, what is the simplified system as far as cycling is concerned?

 2. Community Routes for riding on the verge or away from the road:

 - Active Travel Streets and Shared Space.

-Here is a challenge to you: please send us a photo of a pedestrian-only path, and let us know where the photo was taken 🙂 Thanks!
+Pedestrian-only paths can be hard to find.
+Here is a challenge for you: please send us a photo of a pedestrian-only path, and let us know where the photo was taken 🙂 Thanks!